immich-app/immich/docs/docs/administration/postgres-standalone.md

 CREATE EXTENSION earthdistance CASCADE;
 ALTER DATABASE <immichdatabasename> SET search_path TO "$user", public, vectors;
 GRANT USAGE ON SCHEMA vectors TO <immichdbusername>;

 GRANT SELECT ON TABLE pg_vector_index_stat to <immichdbusername>;
 COMMIT;
 ```

+### Updating pgvecto.rs

+When installing a new version of pgvecto.rs, you will need to manually update the extension by connecting to the Immich database and running `ALTER EXTENSION vectors UPDATE;`.